 Now, if Congress fails to act by July 1st, student loan interest rates could double again.
 That’s why I’ve again introduced legislation to permanently extend these low interest rates.

 It is time for Congress to overhaul the No Child Left Behind law and focus on preparing our children for what they will do after they graduate.
 Congress needs to provide more flexibility to states in determining school and student progress.
 We need to end policies that one-dimensionally require teachers to simply teach students to pass a test.
-We should also work to increase investments in our schools and ensure that those investments are utilized in a smart way. .
+We should also work to increase investments in our schools and ensure that those investments are utilized in a smart way.

 Keeping Kids Physically Fit

 According to the Iowa Department of Health, the obesity rate of Iowa children in grades 9 – 12 is 11.3 percent.
 Many obese and overweight children develop illnesses like heart disease or Type 2 diabetes, which require long-term medical care.
-This ends up costing taxpayers money, because the costs of this medical care is often borne by Medicaid and other programs.
+This ends up costing taxpayers money, because the costs of this medical care are often borne by Medicaid and other programs.

 In 2010, I authored a provision included in a new law that will ensure that our kids are eating healthy while at school.
 The Healthy, Hunger-Free Kids Act and will encourage schools to use menu labeling in school cafeterias as a way for children to make healthy food choices.